anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-(RCL has Genesis 1.1 &ndash; 2.4a as the first reading, which then serves as the beginning of a series in Genesis.
+(The _RCL_ has Genesis 1.1 &ndash; 2.4a as the first reading, which then serves as the beginning of a series in Genesis.
 See 2 before Lent, which includes this passage as the Old Testament reading.)

 * **Isaiah 40.12-17, 27-31** says, 'Who has directed the spirit of the Lord ...?'
 Is the answer, 'Jesus'?
 Otherwise, the connection with Trinity Sunday is not immediately obvious.
 * **Psalm 8** (Years A and C) (see BCP+) is about God's glory being revealed in creation and redemption (this finds its climax when God is revealed as Trinity), and is about God's 'name' (cf. Matthew 28.19: 'in the name of the Father and of the Son and of the Holy Spirit').